1-stable fluctuations in branching Brownian motion at critical temperature II: general functionals: Introduction

-The first inequality implies that the underlying Galton-Watson tree $\T$ is supercritical and the event $S$ of survival of the population has positive probability.
-Let $\P^* \coloneqq \Ppsq{\cdot}{S}$ be the conditional probability given the survival.
+The first inequality implies that the underlying Galton-Watson tree $\T$ is supercritical and the event of non-extinction of the population has positive probability.

 Let $\cN(t)$ be the set of particles alive at time $t$ and $X_u(t)$ the position of particle $u$ at time~$t$.
-We denote by $(\sF_t)_{t\geq 0}$ the filtration associated with the BBM.
-As in \cite{maillardpain2018-1} and in the branching random walk literature \cite{aidekon2013,aidekonshi2014}, we take $\sigma = 1 = \rho = 1/2$ and $\lambda = 1/(2\E[L-1])$ in order to have, for any $t >0$,
+More generally, for a particle $u \in \cN(t)$ and $s \leq t$, we write $X_u(s)$ for the position at time $s$ of the single ancestor of $u$ alive at time $s$.
+We denote by $(\sF_t)_{t\geq 0}$ the canonical filtration associated with the BBM.
+As in \cite{maillardpain2019} and in the branching random walk literature \cite{aidekon2013,aidekonshi2014}, we take $\sigma = \rho = 1$ and $\lambda = 1/(2\E[L-1])$ in order to have, for any $t >0$,